 An employer is obligated to confirm timely reverification of an employee’s expiring work authorization under the Form I-9 rules but should not treat DACA beneficiaries differently during the employment reverification process.
 Employees have the choice to present acceptable identity and work authorization documents, and employers may not restrict an employee’s choice of acceptable documents.

 As DACA beneficiaries discover their options in light of the rescission of the program, employers must continue to accept employees’ valid work authorization documents and should not take any unlawful adverse action, such as termination of employment, against these employees.
 Employers could face significant risk by taking premature action based on the September 5 announcement and should not identify or treat DACA employees differently unless further legislative or judicial action is taken on this issue.

-Ms. Morrison is a shareholder in the firm’s Raleigh office and a member of the firm’s Board of Directors.
-She provides comprehensive business immigration representation to Fortune 500 companies with an emphasis on technology, semiconductor, financial, and life science industries.
-Ms. Morrison’s immigration practice is national in scope, and is distinguished by her emphasis on delivering clients with end-to-end, compliance driven, strategic program management aimed at...
+Ms. Morrison is a shareholder in the firm’s Raleigh, North Carolina office and a member of the firm’s Board of Directors.
+She provides comprehensive business immigration representation to Fortune 500 companies with a special emphasis on supporting companies from the financial services, technology, semiconductor, and life science industries.
+Ms. Morrison’s immigration practice is national in scope, and is distinguished by her emphasis on delivering clients with end-to-end,...

 *Currently licensed in Ohio only.
 Ms. Brownlow is an immigration associate in the Raleigh office.
 Her practice includes all aspects of U.S. corporate immigration law, including non-immigrant visas, labor certification, and permanent residency.
 Ms. Brownlow represents and advises corporations, organizations, colleges, and universities in the filing of nonimmigrant and immigrant petitions with the Citizenship and Immigration Services and the Departments of Labor and State.
 She also provides...